tiagoterron/TurboBot/README.md

 # 🚀 Turbo Microtx on Basechain

-A comprehensive open-source Node.js automation tool for creating multiple wallets, distributing ETH via airdrops, and executing token swaps on Base network.
+An open-source Node.js automation tool for creating multiple wallets, distributing ETH via airdrops, and executing token swaps on Base network.
 Perfect for DeFi interactions, testing, and large-scale wallet management.

 > **📢 Open Source Project**: This project is completely open source and free to use.
 Feel free to fork, modify, and distribute according to your needs!